barce/admanagerplusclient/README.md

 # admanagerplustclient
+WARNING: This code no longer works since Yahoo shuttered its SSP.

 A python API client for Yahoo's Ad Manager Plus (formerly Brightroll Ad DSP)

 # example for 1st time use